 The input groups of the instrument are insulated from each other by functional insulation.
-The mains connection of AC-powered instruments has reinforced insulation according to IEC 61010.
 Terminals intended for connection of cable shields are connected to the protective ground of the mains or GND terminal of 24VDC input but must not be considered as protective grounding.
 Shield connection of load cell input is not connected to mains protective ground or 24VDC GND terminal.